Chart Color Schemes

 Educational attainment in Traralgon - West aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area has university qualification rates of 20.9%, significantly lower than Victoria's average of 33.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 20.9%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 14.1%, followed by postgraduate qualifications (4.1%) and graduate diplomas (2.7%).
-Trade and technical skills are prominent, with 39.7% of residents aged 15+ holding vocational credentials - advanced diplomas at 10.8% and certificates at 28.9%.
+Vocational credentials are prevalent, with 39.7% of residents aged 15+ holding them, including advanced diplomas (10.8%) and certificates (28.9%).
+Educational participation is high, with 28.8% currently enrolled in formal education, comprising 10.5% in primary, 8.2% in secondary, and 3.7% in tertiary education.

 Frequently Asked Questions - Education